 12. Verdant Pass

 The only hike in this post, that still remains on my "to hike list".
-The recent wildfires have prevented me from hiking Verdant Pass on more than one occasion, but I am planning to return to Jasper in September to finally complete it.
-However I have still decided to include it, mainly because I have heard many great things about this hike and would like to spread the word!
+The recent wildfires have prevented me from hiking Verdant Pass on more than one occasion, but I am planning to return to Jasper at some point to finally complete it.
+Nevertheless I have decided to include it, mainly because I have heard great things about this hike and would like to spread the word!

 Due to long distance, Verdant Pass is not a common hike amongst tourists, but the compensation for walking almost 20 kilometres in one day will be great.
 Starting at the same trailhead as the Tonquin Valley (Astoria), the long, but quite flat trail offers very unique views of the back side of Mount Edith Cavell.
 If you are looking for solitude consider this hike.
 It may be long single day trek but it's rated as one of the best day hikes in the Canadian Rockies.